 Worse than that, nearly 40 percent of Bangladesh’s 160 million people live without access to any electricity at all, which prevents them from meeting basic needs.

-To recharge efforts to expand electricity accesss throughout Bangladesh, IFC has provided $165 million to a company incorporated by Sembcorp Utilities, a wholly owned subsidiary of Singapore-based Sembcorp Industries.
+To expand electricity access throughout Bangladesh, IFC has provided $165 million to a company incorporated by Sembcorp Utilities, a wholly owned subsidiary of Singapore-based Sembcorp Industries.
 The financing is provided through a combination of a $73 million loan from IFC’s own account and an additional $92 million mobilized from partners Clifford Capital and the Japan International Cooperation Agency (JICA).

 The support will allow Sembcorp to significantly expand power generation capacity.
 Along with a local sponsor, it will set up Sirajganj Unit 4, a 414-megawatt power plant that will lower the cost of energy generation and help Bangladesh meet its growing demand for power.
 The electricity will reach about 5.8 million domestic consumers by 2019.
 As the reliability of energy supply improves, it is also expected to attract other investments to the country.